 Gallery Hours: Tuesday - Saturday: 10 – 5:30pm and by appointment.

-Koplin Del Rio Gallery is pleased to announce its eighth exhibition of new work by Wisconsin-based draftsman Robert Schultz.
+Koplin Del Rio Gallery is pleased to announce its ninth exhibition of new work by Wisconsin-based draftsman Robert Schultz.

 Robert Schultz was born in Keokuk, Iowa and grew up in Madison, Wisconsin.
 He received his B.A and M.F.A. from the University of Wisconsin and currently teaches Advanced Life Drawing and Figure Drawing at Madison College.
 Schultz’s work has been exhibited nationally and is included in several public collections including the Art Institute of Chicago, The Arkansas Art Center, The Boise Art Museum, The Chrysler Museum of Art, and the Philadelphia Museum of Art.